 CANCER FROM WITHIN: immune cells reveal insights into mechanisms of DNA recombination and tumorigenesis.
 Lymphocytes are unique cell types of our adaptive immune system that require multiple rounds of cell divisions during their development and, most strikingly, multiple rounds of gene rearrangements during the formation of their antigen receptors.
-This stepwise process puts their genome integrity in danger.
-Quoting the hemato-oncologist Louis Staudt “normal lymphocyte differentiation is, in some sense, a disaster waiting to happen”.
-Indeed, lymphoma and leukemia are amongst the most common human neoplastic disorders.
-Our major goal is to understand the mechanisms by which a lymphoid cell maintains the integrity of its DNA and prevents genomic instability and transformation.
-More precisely, we study the DNA recombination processes that are part of B- and T-cell development and the mechanisms and pathways that lead to lymphoid cancers.
+Our research major goal is to understand the mechanisms by which a lymphoid cell maintains the integrity of its DNA and prevents genomic instability and transformation.
+We study the DNA recombination processes – V(D)J recombination and class switch recombination – that are part of B- and T-cell development and the general DNA double-strand break response and repair mechanisms and pathways that lead to genetic instability and cancer.

 Study of DNA double-strand break repair regulation in B cells – implication for cancer therapy

 Cancer cells frequently harbor somatic mutations leading to altered DNA repair pathways.
 In some cases, these defects can be therapeutically exploited as these tumor cells, but not healthy cells, rely on compensatory DNA repair […]

 Chromosomal translocations can promote cancer development by disrupting tumor suppressors, activating oncogenes, or generating aberrant fusion proteins.
 Fusion genes are frequent in cancers and are used as diagnostic and prognostic tools to classify and […]

 The malignant transformation of cells translates into a major worldwide health, social and economic burden.
 Efforts to define the etiology of cancer, along with the development of new therapeutic approaches to treat them, would […]